Dwolla/dwolla-v2-kotlin/docs/snippets/high_level_requests/documents.md

 )
 ```

-## Retrieve a list of Documents for a Customer
+## Retrieve a List of Documents for a Customer

 ```kotlin
 dwolla.documents.listByCustomer(